hville/ascii-boxplot/readme.md

 `boxplot(sourceData[, options])`

 * `sourceData` object or array of samples.
-The keys are used as labels an array of sorted samples
+The object keys or array indices are used as labels
 * `options` optionsal configuration object

 ## Options